Elephant clock: Automaton

-In the mechanism, a humanoid automaton strikes the cymbal and a mechanical bird chirps, as in the later cuckoo clock.
+In the mechanism, a humanoid automaton strikes the cymbal and a mechanical bird chirps, as in the cuckoo clock, invented previously by Archimedes.

 Passage of temporal hours

 Another innovative feature of the clock was how it recorded the passage of temporal hours, which meant that the rate of flow had to be changed daily to match the uneven length of days throughout the year.
 To accomplish this, the clock had two tanks.
 The top tank was connected to the time-indicating mechanisms and the bottom was connected to the flow control regulator.
 At daybreak, the tap was opened and water flowed from the top tank to the bottom tank via a float regulator that maintained a constant pressure in the receiving tank.

 Modern reproductions

 Several modern reproductions of the Elephant Clock have been created by the 1001 Inventions organization.
 These reproductions are featured as part of the 1001 Inventions educational science shows that have been touring around the world since 2006.
 During a visit to the London Science Museum in January 2010, BBC journalist Nick Higham described the five metre high, working Elephant Clock replica produced by 1001 Inventions as "spectacular".

 A modern full-size working reproduction can be found as a centerpiece in the Ibn Battuta Mall, a shopping mall in Dubai, United Arab Emirates.
 Another working reproduction can be seen outside the Musée d'Horlogerie du Locle, Château des Monts, in Le Locle, Switzerland.
 Another can be found in the Museum of Science and Technology in Islam in the King Abdullah University of Science and Technology in Saudi Arabia.